wibus-wee/InjectGUI/README.md

 _**New to Swift.
 Poor code quality.**_

+> [!Warning]
+>
+> Recently, I found that some joking websites have been particularly "considerate" to create Pro pricing for InjectGUI.
+>
+> InjectGUI **is always open source and subject to code audits**.
+All information will only be published in README and Release Notes.
+>
+> _**There are no third-party websites on the Internet that are personally approved by the author.**_

 ## 🌍 Localization

 The localization of InjectGUI is in progress, and some content has not been translated yet.
 PRs are welcome.